 The first-year exam must be passed before the end of the first year of the commencement of your programme, to enable you to continue to the 2nd year of study.
-In addition, all exams on the programme's 1st, 2nd and 3rd semester as well as the internship exam must have been passed in order to be eligible to do the final exam project.
+In addition, all exams on the programme's 1st, 2nd and 3rd semester as well as the internship exam must have been passed in order to be eligible to do the main exam project.

-Theme C on the 2nd semester includes a compulsory study trip.
+Theme 4 or 5 includes a compulsory study trip.
 The study trip has a duration of one week and an expected budget of maximum 5,000 DKK, excluding food and pocket money.

-If a student cannot take part in the study trip, dispensation may be granted by the head of the programme.
+If a student cannot take part in the study trip, dispensation may be granted by the head of programme.